-We didn’t know it then but it was absolutely what we needed for that VERY long year in the midst of stress, busyness, and chaos.
 I remember one date we were mad at each other and the last thing we wanted to do was go on a date.
 But we had committed to doing this and it was already planned so we went on that date and we had a great time.
 We needed that reminder in the midst of the hard.

 These dates have kept us intentional even when we were up to our ears with piles and piles of stuff on our “To-Do List”.

 In the picture below, my husband is reading the card he wrote me to go with that month’s date.
 It meant so much to me to hear him say those words of affirmation, admiration, and love that he had written months ago when he made these 12 months of dates for me.

 In the midst of stressful and busy times, we often forgot to say these kinds of things to each other but it’s in this time when we most need to hear it and be reminded that we love, value and see each other.